EENI Global Business School

 1. Le analyze the fundamentals of Confucianism

-2. To understand the Confucian ethical principles
+2. To understand Confucian ethical principles

 3. To learn about the influence of Confucianism on business